 Sometimes, the lower region of a cloud, which usually contains positive charge, does not have enough charge on its own to stop the channel.
 So the lightning bolt continues growing, stretching downward toward the ground.
-As it does so, it draws an upward spark from the ground to meet it - triggering a lightning flash with huge electric currents that transport some of the storm's charge to the ground.
-These cloud-to-ground channels are what most of us commonly picture when we think of lightning; those vivid forks that strike Earth.
+As it does so, it draws an upward spark from the ground to meet it, triggering a lightning flash with huge electric currents that transport some of the storm's charge to the ground.
+These cloud-to-ground channels are what most of us commonly picture when we think of lightning — those vivid forks that strike Earth.

+But what factors limit the size of these massive bolts?
 Researchers have been trying to answer this question for decades.
-Vertically, the extent of a flash is limited by the height of a storm cloud, or the distance from the ground to its pinnacle — which is about 12 miles (20 km) at its highest.
+Vertically, the extent of a flash is limited by the height of a storm cloud, or the distance from the ground to its pinnacle, which is about 12 miles (20 km) at its highest.

-The larger the parent cloud, the more opportunity there is for the discharge to continue propagating.
-"Hence why megaflashes could, in principle, be as large as the parent cloud, should the charge structure be conducive," Emersic said.
+The larger the parent cloud, the more opportunity there is for the discharge to continue propagating — "hence why megaflashes could, in principle, be as large as the parent cloud, should the charge structure be conducive," Emersic said.

 That also means there are likely much bigger flashes out there than we've already seen.
 "Storms can get larger than [the ones we've measured from]," MacGorman said.

+Because the cloud systems from which they originate are so vast, however, megaflash strikes can be difficult to predict.
 "Such events can often lead to ground strikes far away from the main lightning activity in the convective core," Emersic said.
-"Someone on the ground could think the storm has passed, but be caught by surprise by one of these spatially extensive discharges seemingly from nowhere."
+"Someone on the ground could think the storm has passed but be caught by surprise by one of these spatially extensive discharges seemingly from nowhere."

 It's also possible that in a warming world, there might be an uptick in the types of storms that give rise to megaflashes, Emersic said.
-"And so indirectly, that can make the conditions more likely, thereby increasing their frequency."
+"And so, indirectly, that can make the conditions more likely, thereby increasing their frequency."

-For now, though, megaflashes aren't that common: MacGorman estimates that they make up only about 1% of lightning flashes overall.
-Nevertheless, researchers like him will go on hunting — and no doubt discovering — even bigger behemoths for us to marvel at.
+For now, though, megaflashes aren't that common; MacGorman estimates that they make up only about 1% of lightning flashes overall.
+Nevertheless, researchers like him will go on hunting — and, no doubt, discovering — even bigger behemoths for us to marvel at.